Time is relative.

 One thing is clear

-You are a fixed star
+YOU are a fixed star

 All things exist in relation to you